Damiano David: Career

 After their victory at the Eurovision Song Contest 2021 he was falsely accused of drug use during the final.
+After the contest David, by his own initiative, underwent a drug test, which came back negative.
 David says that he has never used hard drugs and, along with his bandmates, is an anti-drug advocate.
-David himself stated in his Vogue Italia interview, "we are not falling into the stereotype of the alcoholic and drugged rock star".
-He states that he only drinks alcohol on special events.
+David himself stated in his Vogue Italia interview "we are not falling into the stereotype of the alcoholic and drugged rock star".
+He states, that he only drinks alcohol on special events.
 He believes that creativity comes from a "healthy, trained and lucid" mind and it is contradicting trying to truly express "our own self by binding ourselves to something that instead makes us dependent, slaves", also referring to the 27 Club.

-David sang a cover version of the song "I Wanna Be Your Dog", by the Stooges, as well as voicing the character of Jeffrey, assistant of the main antagonist, for the Italian dub of the 2021 film Cruella.
+David sang a cover version of the song "I Wanna Be Your Dog" by the Stooges as well as voicing the character of Jeffrey, assistant of the main antagonist, for the Italian dub of the 2021 film Cruella.

-Music style

-A part of the band's success has been connected to David's vocal performance, stage look and personality.
+David appeared in the music video for the song "Mil Veces" by singer Anitta in 2023.
+In 2024 he started his solo musical career with the Labrinth-produced single "Silverlines", released on 27 September.
+In the following month his second single "Born with a Broken Heart" was released.
+In 2025 he was announced as a special guest of Sanremo Music Festival, where he performed in the second night.
+David's debut studio album, Funny Little Fears, was released on 16 May 2025 through Sony Music Italy and Arista Records.

+Artistry

 In 2017 X-factor judge Fedez commented that David is a real frontman.
 In 2021 Manuel Agnelli praised him in similar words to have a "natural charisma of the great frontmen".
-His vocal style in 2017 was described as having a "reggae vocal timbre that allows him to masterfully deal with the rock repertoire, given that the band's musical influences range from indie rock to soul to pop".
-His characteristic androgynous look and fashion style on stage is seen as a mixture of hippie, vintage, and glam rock from the 1970s, because of which, he has been labeled an Italian fashion icon.
+His vocal style in 2017 was described as having a "reggae vocal timbre that allows him to masterfully deal with the rock repertoire, given that the band's musical influences range from indie rock to glam rock to pop rock".
+His characteristic androgynous look and fashion style on stage is seen as a mixture of hippie, vintage, and glam rock from the 1970s, because of which he has been labeled an Italian fashion icon.

+In comparison to David's work with Måneskin, his solo work is characterized by softer, more pop sound.
+Upon the release of Funny Little Fears, Sonja Knežević of Vogue Adria wrote that he "traded the 'bad boy' title for the 'baby girl' title in a process that many have called the 'Harry-Stylesification' of Damiano David."